CyberFlameGO/svnpython/Doc/library/gettext.rst

    system encoding, if no other encoding was explicitly set with :meth:`set_output_charset`.

-   .. versionadded:: 2.4

 .. method:: GNUTranslations.ungettext(singular, plural, n)

    Do a plural-forms lookup of a message id.  *singular* is used as the message id for purposes of lookup in the catalog, while *n* is used to determine which plural form to use.
-The returned message string is a Unicode string.
+The returned message string is a string.

    If the message id is not found in the catalog, and a fallback is specified, the request is forwarded to the fallback's :meth:`ungettext` method.
 Otherwise,